thunwal/bioinvasionanalysis/README.md

 ## Input

-- Presence point data in GPKG format containing the year and place name of observation.
+- **Presence point data** in GPKG format containing the year and place name of observation.
-- Cost surface in GeoTIFF format representing the cost of moving through each cell.
+- **Cost surface** in GeoTIFF format representing the cost of moving through each cell.
-  - Note that the cells must have a square shape (equal side lengths).
+  - Note that the cells must have equal side lengths.

 ## Output